We define the magnetic field as a region around a magnetic material or a moving electric charge within which the force of magnetism acts.

 A simple electromagnet comprises a coil of wire wound around an iron core.
 The iron core assists to increase the magnetic field created.
 The strength of the magnetic field generated is proportional to the amount of current through the winding.

-Watch the video below to understand the occurence of magnetic field and its illustration.
+Watch the video below to understand the occurrence of the magnetic field and its illustration.